Attitudes to Adoption

 1 - Birth Family

 Without them there would be no adoption.
-Giving up a child is a traumatic decision, and stems from many causes.
-Each has their own painful and heart-breaking story to reveal.
-Do we, as adopters, really understand their trauma?
+Having a child removed or making the decision to place your child for adoption can be a traumatic experience, and stems from many causes.
+Each birth family member has their own story to tell.
+Do we, as adopters, always understand what goes on ‘behind the scenes’?

 2 - Mums